w5xd/WriteLogRunMode/ReadMe.txt

 in Setup-CW/RTTY/SSB messages:

-    Message11--is a CQ -> it sends this message when a CQ rig is otherwise idle Message10--sends the CALL and exchange
+    Message11--is a CQ -> it sends this message when a CQ rig is otherwise idle Message10--sends HIS call then exchange
-    Message02--sends the exchange (bug: WriteLog versions prior to 12.10 don't work with runmode and Message02) Message03--sends QSL QRZ? -> it sends this when you log a QSO a CQ rig.
+    Message02--sends the exchange (bug: WriteLog versions prior to 12.10 don't work with runmode and Message02) Message03--sends QSL QRZ? -> it sends this when you log a QSO on a CQ rig.
     Message04--sends MY call
     Message05--send HIS call
     Message06--sends AGN?